14 Top-Rated Weekend Getaways from New York City

 A 2.5-hour drive east will get you from New York City to Mystic, passing the opulent town of Greenwich along the way.
 Break up the journey with a stop here to enjoy the pristine streets, upscale shops, and fabulous restaurants.

-This sleepy town in New York state actually consists of two villages: Tannersville and Hunter.
+This sleepy town in New York State actually consists of two villages: Tannersville and Hunter.
 Its Catskill location makes it a great spot for a weekend getaway from New York City for outdoor and adventure enthusiasts.

 About a two-hour drive (without traffic), Hunter offers skiing, ziplining, hiking, and other outdoor activities, making it a great place to visit in New York State year-round.
 That said, fall and winter are favored times to visit, as they offer tons of fun activities and events.

 Visitors can head out to enjoy the spectacular fall foliage with a side of live music at Oktoberfest in autumn or go skiing at Hunter Mountain, a popular ski resort that has been drawing families, who return year after year, in winter.
+This is one of the best places to go skiing near New York City.

 Sleepy Hollow received fame from its folklore tale of the headless horseman, but it stays a popular weekend getaway from New York City because of its appeal to those interested in the supernatural and macabre.
 Washington Irving might have made it famous, but Tim Burton put it on the map for a whole new generation.
-Located in the town of Mount Pleasant, the village boasts plenty of hiking, art, and views into the past.
+Located in the town of Mount Pleasant, the village boasts plenty of hiking, art, and views of the past.

 If you are lucky enough to get away in the fall, you can take part in spooky Oktoberfest or head out on the Haunted Hayride.
-All other times of the year, you can just enjoy all the rest of the ghostly things this unique village has to offer, like the Sleepy Hollow Cemetery.
+At all other times of the year, you can just enjoy all the rest of the ghostly things this unique village has to offer, like the Sleepy Hollow Cemetery.
 In addition, Kykuit, the Rockefeller family's hilltop estate has beautiful gardens, outdoor sculpture, and a gallery.

-Getting to Sleepy Hollow is easy – you can either make the 90-minute drive from the city, or jump on the light rail and arrive in about the same time with no risk of traffic.
+Getting to Sleepy Hollow is easy – you can either make the 90-minute drive from the city or jump on the light rail and arrive in about the same time with no risk of traffic.

 Best known as home to one of America's best Ivy League schools, Princeton boasts much more than its impressive academia.
 That said, Princeton University's grand buildings are hard to miss and even more difficult to dislike.
 The historic architecture is enough to make your jaw drop, while the inside of places like the Princeton University Art Museum and Nassau Hall are so lovely, you'll want to stay longer.

 Palmer Square serves as the heart of this pretty New Jersey town.
 You can shop, eat, and sit for a while soaking up the vibe at one of the central picnic tables.
-Save room for dessert, as the square is lined with chocolate and ice-cream shops
+Save room for dessert, as the square is lined with chocolate and ice cream shops

 There's plenty of entertainment on offer to keep you occupied all weekend long.
 From performances at the McCarter Theater Center to plays at the Princeton Garden Theatre, you won't be at a loss for things to see.
 History lovers will enjoy a trip to Princeton Battlefield State Park and the Morven Museum and Garden.